 If you haven’t ticked Mercury off your planet bucket list yet, tonight is the night!
-Use the crescent Moon as your guide and you’ll spot the closest planet to the Sun in no time at all.
+Use bright red-coloured Mars as your guide and you’ll spot the closest planet to the Sun in no time at all.
+After sunset on 13th November, Mercury is just to the left of Mars.
+There’s another red object above and that’s the red super giant star, Antares.
+It marks the heart of the constellation of Scorpius.
+The scorpion is diving head first into the horizon!

 Use the above image as a guide.
 Astronomical images provided by SkySafari, a Simulation Curriculum Company, All rights reserved www.simulationcurriculum.com.